The Watering Hole: Monsoon East, 10245 Main St., 425-635-1112, BELLEVUE

 The Barkeep: Noah Momyer has been at Monsoon East for seven months, following a stint at Mistral Kitchen.
 Originally from Southern California, Momyer has been a Seattleite about three years, and the weather hasn’t scared him off.
 “When it’s nice, you realize all the things you have to do out here, and it’s great,” he says.
 “I went to Discovery Park for the first time a couple of weeks ago.”

 Another thing on Momyer’s discovery list: bars.
 “I like hitting dive bars on the way home, and just having a shot and a beer after making cocktails all night.
 For good drinks, I like The Innkeeper.
 I live in Belltown, so I’ve been going there.
 They’re awesome.
 They know what they’re doing.
 They have a great liquor selection, which is pretty rare for Belltown.
 Spur is great.
 Of course there’s also Canon, Mistral Kitchen, and Zig Zag.”

-The Drink: A Ricardo, which is Momyer's take on a Rickey.
-It's made with two kinds of gin: one infused with wu wei tea and the other infused with plums (Averell Damson gin).
+The Drink: A Ricardo, Momyer’s take on a Rickey.
+It’s made with two kinds of gin: one infused with wu wei tea, the other with plums (Averell Damson gin liqueur).
 Fresh lime juice and agave nectar are also added before the whole thing is topped with soda water and served on the rocks.

-The Verdict: It may look like your average 'pink drink,' but this had more body to it, more substance.
-It was very refreshing and not overly alcoholic.
-A tad on the sweet side.
-The tea-infused gin is the prominent flavor, which is great if you're also not accustomed to those clover, herbal notes of wu wei.
+The Verdict: It may look like your average “pink drink,” but the Ricardo has more body and substance.
+It’s very refreshing, not overly alcoholic, and a tad on the sweet side.
+The tea-infused gin is the prominent flavor, which is great if you’re not accustomed to the herbal notes of wu wei.